What to Watch in Biden's 1st State of the Union Address

 Mask-wearing will be optional for those attending the address.
 That's thanks to updated mask guidance issued by the Centers for Disease Control and Prevention last week due to a sharp drop in cases, hospitalizations and deaths caused by the omicron strain of the coronavirus.

 All members of Congress were invited to attend.
-Attendance was limited last year and guests were not allowed to allow for social distancing.
+Attendance was limited last year and guests were banned to allow for social distancing.
 Guests also will not be allowed Tuesday.

 COVID-19 tests and social distancing measures will still be required of attendees.